-The COVID-19 vaccine approved for people under 18 years old, from Pfizer/Comirnaty, is given in two doses, about three weeks apart.
+The COVID-19 vaccine approved for people ages 12-17 years old, from Pfizer/Comirnaty, is given in two doses, about three weeks apart.
 You need both doses to be fully protected.

 It takes a few weeks after the second dose to become fully protected.
 You may have a sore arm, aches, fatigue, or fever for a few days after getting the vaccine.
 These symptoms are a sign that your immune system is learning how to protect you from the virus.

 What are the side effects of the vaccine?

 Some people have side effects after being vaccinated (such as tiredness, headache, and pain at the injection site), which are normal signs that your body is building protection.
 These side effects may affect your ability to do daily activities, but they should go away in a few days.
 If you develop respiratory symptoms like runny nose, cough, or loss of sense of smell or taste, you should consider getting tested for COVID-19 or talk to your healthcare provider.